ppissias/xsrpcj/README.md

 Don't mind the long names...
 The naming convention comes from the Server and Service name descriptions, which can be as small and simple as you like, if you don't like long names.

-Besides the callback, we pass 2 additional arguments:
+Besides the callback, we pass 2 additional arguments, the host where the service is implemented and the port where the server is listening for connections

     //get service interface
 	ExampleClientService serverRef = new ExampleClientServiceImpl("localhost", 22100, cbHandler);
-The host where the service is implemented and the port where the server is listening for connections.
 Even though the service description already has a predefined port, on the client side we have the flexibility to override this setting.
 We could have used the default constructor which uses the predefined port:

     ExampleClientService serverRefDefaultPort = new ExampleClientServiceImpl("localhost", cbHandler);